rokath/trice/README.md

 - With each additional `TRICE` macro a few additional FLASH bytes are needed.
 - No `printf` library code is used anymore.
 - No format strings get into the target code anymore.
-- In general `Trice` instrumentation reduces the needed memory compared to a `printf` implementation.
+- In general `Trice` instrumentation **reduces** the needed memory compared to a `printf` implementation.

 ### Color results

-- Simply add a channel name as color descriptor in front of each `TRICE` message:
+- Simply add a channel name as color descriptor in front of each `TRICE` message.
 - To get this:

 ![./docs/README.media/COLOR_output.PNG](./docs/README.media/COLOR_output.PNG)